nikitasharma14/Portfolio/_pages/about.md

   - /about.html
 ---

-I am a transdisciplinary researcher working at the intersection of **Human–Computer Interaction, Behavioural Science, and Artificial Intelligence** to design, evaluate, and implement digital health and sensing technologies that empower individuals, support healthcare professionals, and contribute to healthier societies.
+I am a transdisciplinary researcher working at the intersection of **Human–Computer Interaction, Behavioural Science, and Artificial Intelligence** to design, evaluate, and implement digital and sensing healthcare technologies that empower individuals, support healthcare professionals, and contribute to healthier societies.

 ## Research Vision